-It’s moist from the creamed butter, has a fine crumb and airy feel, from the buttermilk, and spring-like feel with the addition of lemon.
+It’s moist from the creamed butter, has a fine crumb and airy feel, from the buttermilk, and spring-like essence with the addition of lemon.

-In the original recipe, the flour called for is AP, but I’ve been into bulking up what I’ve been eating, so I subbed out half of the AP flour for equal parts of whole-wheat and almond flour, which I think actually make the cake even better than it’s original form.
+Flour.
+In the original recipe, the flour called for is All Purpose, but I’ve been into bulking up what I’ve been eating, so I subbed out half of the AP flour for equal parts of whole-wheat and almond flour.
+I think this substitution actually makes the cake even better than it’s original form.

 This is what the perfect dessert looks like to me – nothing too over the top or complicated, just a simple berry cake, hot out of the oven, with whipped cream.